-In one of our previous posts stating the importance of social features in an app, we discussed how push notifications were an integral part of re-engaging users and boosting their lifecycle.
-In this post, we’re sharing some creative ideas on how to craft a push notification that actually brings back your users and boost your game’s retention rate.
+Push notifications are an integral part of re-engagement strategies aimed at boosting users’ lifecycle.
+If implemented right, push notifications can become one of the most attention-grabbing communication channels and, thus, significantly improve your app’s user experience.
+In this post, we’re sharing some creative ideas on how to craft a push notification that actually brings back your users and increases your app’s retention rate.

 7 creative push notification examples that actually work